7Ji/git-mirrorer/README.md

 Likewise, the folder `checkouts/26ff2147197352b571c394404de2be1a65d0cf9b` would also contain all of the content existing at `yuzu.git`'s that commit, **including submodules**.

-In both cases the submodules are stored as if they're plain folders in the parent git tree, which is not supported by `git`'s own archiving functionality, or platforms like Github, Gitlab, etc. E.g.
+In both cases the submodules are stored as if they're plain folders in the parent git tree, e.g.
 ```
 > ls checkouts/26ff2147197352b571c394404de2be1a65d0cf9b/externals/cubeb/cmake/sanitizers-cmake/
 cmake/  CMakeLists.txt  LICENSE  README.md  tests/